-For instruments observing the surface of the earth, the instantaneous swath is constituted by the line (or by the point for an instrument) on the ground observed by the instrument at a given time.
+For instruments observing the surface of the earth, the instantaneous swath is constituted by the point/curve/area on the ground observed by the instrument at a given time.
 It is calculated taking the earth ellipsoid as a reference for the earth surface.
 The wider the field-of-view of the instrument, the wider the swath on the ground.

-When the satellite moves over a period of time, this line (or point) defines a band (or line) on the earth surface.
-This constitutes the swath track.

-See Figure 3 for an illustration of these definitions.

-Note that the terms line or point are an idealized view of the instrument FOV, which usually have a thickness.
+- When the satellite moves over a period of time, this point/curve/area defines a band on the earth surface.
+This constitutes the swath track. - See Figure 3 for an illustration of these definitions. - Note that the terms curve or point are an idealized view of the instrument FOV, which usually have a thickness.